-This Singer sewing machine can add pizzazz to any of your projects.
+This Singer Confidence 7640 can add pizzazz to any of your projects.
 There are 200 stitch patterns to choose from, so it’s going to be a long time before you get bored.
-Along with your typical straight stitch, edging options and stitches for stretchy fabric, you can use this machine to add little swirls, flowers, leaves and geometric shapes to any piece of fabric.
+Along with your typical straight stitch, edging options, and stitches for stretchy fabric, you can use this machine to add little swirls, flowers, leaves, and geometric shapes to any material.
 There are also alphanumeric stitches you can save into the machine’s memory.
-This means you can select and save each letter, hit the start/stop button and watch the machine sew an entire phrase or sentence, something our reviewers thought was cool.
-Although one reviewer did experience a little snagging while working with satin, this sewing machine earned an A+ for sewing accuracy.
+This means you can select and save each letter, hit the start/stop button, and watch the machine sew an entire phrase or sentence, something that really set it apart when we reviewed the best sewing machines.
+We did experience little snagging while working with satin, but overall this sewing machine is one of the best you can buy.

 You navigate this sewing machine via a small LCD screen on the front.
 All the stitches have preconfigured settings, so all you have to do to start sewing is plug in the number for the stitch you want.
-There are some small icons on the screen, but we had to look them up in the manual to figure out what they meant: a bobbin winding indicator, mode indicator, presser foot indicator and buttonhole lever indicator.
+There are some small icons on the screen, but we had to look them up in the manual to figure out what they meant: a bobbin winding indicator, mode indicator, presser foot indicator, and buttonhole lever indicator.
 You can also manually change a stitch’s width and length on the screen, but it’s really clear which is which thanks to small illustrations on the corresponding buttons.
-We enjoyed using all these features, so the Confidence 7640 received an A for ease of use from our reviewers.
+We enjoyed using all these features, and found the Confidence 7640 easy to use.

 Other cool features include an LED light right over the needle, an automatic needle threader and integrated speed control.
 The speed control allows you to slow the machine way down for tricky sections or for teaching someone to sew.
 Even working at its fastest this machine can only do 750 stitches per minute, which is generally fine but nowhere near the 1,110 stitches per minute the Singer 4423 Heavy Duty can do.
 Even with its slower speed, the Confidence 7640 is rather loud.
 It reached 69.3 decibels in our tests, making it the fourth-loudest one we tested.

-We also noticed this machine starts each stitch with a couple slower needle movements before going up to whatever speed you’ve set.
+We also noticed this machine starts each stitch with a couple of slower needle movements before going up to whatever speed you’ve set.
 This feature makes for particularly accurate lines while you’re making a row of stitches.
-For all of this, the sewing machine is moderately priced, which is another reason it’s our best overall pick.
+For all of this, the sewing machine is moderately priced, which is another reason we enjoyed it so much when testing.